Alma Duncan: Mid-career

 Duncan was particularly fascinated by the works of Painters Eleven as well as the Abstract Expressionists, both influencing her abstract works, seen in her 1967 series of paintings expressing pure colour and form.

 Canada Post

 In 1970, Canada Post commissioned Alma Duncan to design stamps.
 She produced the series Maple Leaf in Four Seasons (released in 1971) and the series Floral Aerogrammes (released in 1973).
-Her "Autumn" stamp from the Maple Leaf in Four Seasons series (illustrated right) was selected as the stamp of the month by the Scott Monthly Journal, a periodical from the creators of the Scott catalogue that commented on stamps worldwide.
+Her "Autumn" stamp from the Maple Leaf in Four Seasons series was selected as the stamp of the month by the Scott Monthly Journal, a periodical from the creators of the Scott catalogue that commented on stamps worldwide.

 Later life

 From 1960 until her death, most of Alma Duncan's time was devoted to her painting and drawing, much of it done on location near her home outside of Cumberland, Ontario.
 She and her partner, Audrey McLaren, regularly hosted social gatherings that brought together members of Ottawa's artistic community.
 Duncan maintained her interests in both industrial subjects (which began during her World War II project and resulted in a traveling retrospective of her industrial and more up-to-date drawings and pastels in 1987, created by the Robert McLaughlin Gallery in Oshawa, Ontario), and the Canadian North (spending two months in 1975 on a sketching trip to Baffin and Ellesmere Islands).
 Duncan became a board member of ATAI Arctic Creative Development Foundation in 1974, joined the Print and Drawing Council of Canada in 1976, and joined the Canadian Artists' Representation in 1978.

 Duncan also taught at various points in her career including teaching the course "Visual Presentation of Ideas" at Laval University and at Macdonald College in Quebec, lectures on "The Art of Animation" at the Advertising Club in Montreal and later to the National Gallery Association, a three-year teaching position in painting and drawing at the Ottawa Municipal Art Centre (now the Ottawa School of Art), painting and drawing courses at the Rockcliffe Public School Art Club, and a lecture on "The Art of Collage" to the National Gallery Association.
 Among her pupils was the printmaker Betty Davison.

 Alma died on December 15, 2004, after living with Alzheimer's disease for nearly ten years.